Recombination occurs at different rates in fathers and mothers. This model produces highly accurate estimations of shared DNA.

 Following these updates, I don’t foresee making very big changes to this model in the future—perhaps only some tweaks to the input number of recombinations for mothers and fathers if more accurate values become available for the standard deviations used to train the model.

 I’ve already posted a comparison of this model to two previous, simpler models; but I want to provide an area where people can see the results of the most accurate model all in one place.
 I hope that this can assist people who are trying to identify how closely they might be related to a DNA match or figure out how usual or unusual their percentage of shared DNA is with a known relative.

 Figure 1.
 Same as the cover photo.
 Results for shared DNA between siblings.
 Sib. = sibling.
 HIR = ‘half-identical regions,’ where one of the two chromosome homologues matches.
 FIR = ‘fully-identical regions,’ where both copies of a chromosome match.
 HIR + FIR = all of the points on chromosomes where two people match once plus all of the points where they match on both copies.
-A 3/4 sibling to you would be the result of one of your parents have a child with a sibling to your other parent.
-Two homologue autosomal Poisson model.
+A 3/4 sibling to you would be the result of one of your parents having a child with a sibling of your other parent.
+Results are from a two homologue autosomal Poisson model.
 Each row is the result of 500k simulation trials.
 Each recombination event has 20k gene segments available.

 Figure 2.
 Results for grandparents or descendants of grandparents.
 All parameters are the same as for Figure 1.